vaibhav-init/paper/README.md

 google docs like app

 Features:
 2. reload the list after deleting .
-3. delta -> pdf